What is transitional care?

 - Establish ties with local community providers and service organizations.

 - Schedule follow-up visits with service providers and specialists.

 - Attend a face-to-face visit 1 to 2 weeks after discharge, depending on the condition.

 - Provide medicine reconciliation and management documents by the date of your face-to-face visit.

 Supporting transitional care fosters well-being for the patient and promotes financial incentives for the provider.
 Non-face-to-face requirements of TCM include supervised clinician interaction with the patient or caregiver via telephone calls, emails, or texts within 2 business days of discharge.
-The provider should review records, check in with specialists about follow-up needs, educate the patient or caregiver, and make referrals for community resources or follow-up visits.
+The provider should review medical records, check in with specialists about follow-up care needs, educate the patient or caregiver, and make referrals for community resources or follow-up visits.

 Face-to-face TCM requirements include a visit with a physician or qualified non-physician practitioners within 1 or 2 weeks of discharge.
 Health Care Professionals who may provide and bill for TCM Services include:

 Discover Which Transitional Care Technology Best Enables TCM